LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 The full Dockerfile is available in [github](https://github.com/TR-API-Samples/Article.EMA.ETA.Docker).

-To build a docker image from this Dockerfile, you can copy this Docker file to the host machine, and then run the following command in the same directory that contains this Dockerfile.
+To build a Docker image from this Dockerfile, you can copy this Docker file to the host machine, and then run the following command in the same directory that contains this Dockerfile.

 ```
 $ ls -al